 ALSO READGovt cuts oil import plans from Iran by a quarter over gas field row Indian Oil hikes jet fuel prices, cuts non-subsidised LPG rate Oil trades near five-month lows despite Saudi assurances on supply cuts Oil rises to near one-month high on supply tightening Oil prices steady despite record US inventories

-Billionaire Ruia brothers-owned Essar Oil (UK) Ltd is a subsidiary of Essar Energy Ltd, which owns and operates the Stanlow Refinery located on the south side of the Mersey Estuary near Liverpool.
+Billionaire Ruia brothers-owned Essar Oil (UK) on Thursday said it has won a contract to sell jet fuel (ATF) directly to Etihad Airways at Manchester Airport.
+Essar commenced supply to Etihad on July 1, the company said in a press statement here.
+Essar Oil (UK) Ltd is a subsidiary of Essar Energy Ltd, which owns and operates the Stanlow Refinery located on the south side of the Mersey Estuary near Liverpool.
 Stanlow produces 16 per cent of the UK's road transport fuels, including three billion litres of petrol and 4.4 billion litres of diesel, as well as 2 billion litres of jet fuel per year.
 Etihad Airways is the national airline of the United Arab Emirates (UAE) and part of the Etihad Aviation Group (EAG).

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)